NASA spacecraft discovers intriguing chunks of asteroid Vesta on asteroid Bennu

-Asteroid Bennu, the subject of NASA's Osiris-Rex mission, appears to be hosting some unusual souvenirs.
-In a case of cosmic CSI, researchers have traced the origin of some bright boulders on Bennu's surface to a different asteroid named Vesta.
+Asteroid Bennu, the subject of NASA's Osiris-Rex mission, appears to be housing some unusual souvenirs.
+In a case of cosmic CSI, researchers have traced the origin of bright boulders on Bennu's surface to a different asteroid named Vesta.

 Osiris-Rex is currently in residence at Bennu, preparing for a daring sample collection operation in October.
 The spacecraft has already sent back a wealth of images and data from the "rubble pile" asteroid that was formed from fragments of a brutal collision.